Solvable Tuple Patterns and Their Applications to Program Verification: Solvable Tuple Patterns

-The rule \rn{R-Prefix} is inapplicable because of the side condition \(\dat[*][i]\ne\seq{\epsilon}\).
+\fi The rule \rn{R-Prefix} is inapplicable because of the side condition \(\dat[*][i]\ne\seq{\epsilon}\).
 The pattern \((x,x)\) could be obtained if we removed the condition, but then we would obtain unboundedly many patterns, such as \((xxx, xx)\).

-Note that if we add one more sample, like \((a,a)\) to \(\dat\) above, then we can infer \((x,x)\) as expected.
+If we add one more sample, like \((a,a)\) to \(\dat\) above, then we can infer \((x,x)\) as expected.

 \end{remark}